SoftHu/tos_avg/Zh/Anji.md

 Start -->1775166486299724[<b>Speaker 👉 Anna:</b>
 \nThank you for making this festival unforgettable.]
 Start -->1775166589369426[<b>Speaker 👉 Anna:</b>
-\nWarm weather is perfect for daydreaming..........
-Don't you think?]
+\n&quot;Warm weather is perfect for daydreaming...
+...
+...
+Don't you think?&quot;]
 Start -->1775166628730970[<b>Speaker 👉 Anna:</b>
 \nI can see the leaves changing outside...
 But then Kababa yells at me for staring out the window too long.]
 Start -->1775166633910364[<b>Speaker 👉 Anna:</b>